seanbao/mnemonas/docs/api-reference.en.md

 | --- | --- | --- |
 | `GET` | `/api/v1/thumbnails/{path}` | Get generated thumbnail for an image or supported preview |

 Download-session cookies are used for preview and thumbnail flows where browser media elements cannot attach Authorization headers. `POST /api/v1/auth/download-session` can be authenticated by the Web UI session cookie or by `Authorization: Bearer <access-token>` and sets `mnemonas_download_access` scoped to `/api/v1`.
+Thumbnail responses are generated images and include `nosniff` plus a sandbox CSP.

+Thumbnail generation rejects sources larger than 100 MiB, image dimensions above 10000x10000, or images above 50 million pixels.

 ## Version History